CodeDrip/first-portfolio/README.md

 ## General Info

-I started this portfolio in October of 2021.
-The design is going for a delicate and bold theme with soft colors alongside dramatic graphics and lines.
-The code is as simple as a website can get with just HTML, CSS, and Javascript files.
-The entire project was a nice refresher of the little coding skills I had at the time.
-The design is responsive and mobile first. .
+Launched in October 2021, this portfolio was built as a deliberate exercise in restraint—pure HTML, CSS, and JavaScript, no frameworks, no dependencies.
+The design merges delicate soft tones with bold, dramatic graphics and clean geometric lines, all crafted mobile-first with full responsiveness in mind.

+At the time, it served as both a creative outlet and a hands-on refresher of my foundational skills.
+Looking back, it marks the starting point of my development journey—simple by choice, not by limitation.

 The deployed website is [here]( https://portfolio-three-sandy-75.vercel.app/) .

 ## Installation